 Director Since: 2022 (2011)

-Committees: Human Capital; M&A
+Committees: Human Capital;

+Nominating and Corporate

+Governance (Chair); M&A

-Mr. Whelan served as the Chair of the Heritage AspenTech Board from 2013 to 2021.
+Mr. Whelan is the Chair of the Board and previously served as the chair of the Heritage AspenTech Board from 2013 to 2021.
 Mr. Whelan has an extensive background as an advisor to, investor in, and board member of, emerging growth companies in the U.S. and Canada.
 From 1976 until 2001, Mr. Whelan worked in the investment banking industry.
 In 1999, his company, Volpe Brown Whelan & Company, an investment banking, brokerage and asset management firm, was acquired by Prudential Securities, for which Mr. Whelan served as Vice Chair of the global technology investment banking division until 2001.
 Mr. Whelan then formed Whelan & Co., a consulting firm which advises CEOs, boards and investors of emerging growth companies on financing and strategic matters.
 Mr. Whelan served as a director for iAnthus Capital Holdings Inc. from 2019 to 2022, Annovis Bio, Inc. from 2016 to 2021, and ARIAD Pharmaceuticals, Inc. from 2010 to 2014, as well as other privately held companies.
-Mr. Whelan holds a B.A. in History from Dartmouth College and an M.B.A. from Stanford University Graduate School of Business with a concentration in Finance and Accounting.
+Mr. Whelan holds a Bachelor of Arts degree in history from Dartmouth College and a master's degree in business administration from Stanford University Graduate School of Business, with a concentration in finance and accounting.